ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 Related posts can also be displayed as a widget.
 Go to the Appearance > Widgets options page and add the "Related Posts (YARPP)" widget.
 Choose to display content from YARPP Basic.
 The widget will only be displayed on single entry (permalink) pages.

-The YARPP Basic widget can be used even if the "auto display" option is turned off.
+The YARPP widget can be used even if the "auto display" option is turned off.

 = Custom display through templates =